forcedotcom/salesforcedx-vscode/docs/_articles/en/localdev/lwclocaldev.md

 The Local Development server uses the following Salesforce CLI commands.

-View the commands from VS Code's command palette by pressing `command` + `shift` + `p`.
+View the commands from VS Code's Command Palette by pressing `command` + `shift` + `p`.
 By typing in "local development," all three commands are visible.

 ![VS Code commands for Local Development](./images/vscode_localdev_sfdx_commands.png)